Heroes for the Five Elements

 1840

-The five elements (godai) are wood (ki), fire (hi), earth (tsuchi), metal (kane) and water (mizu).
-They do not
+readings of the names of the five elements (godai) are wood (ki), fire (hi), earth (tsuchi), metal (kane), and water (mizu).
+The Japanese

-represent the modern scientific concept of elements as fundamental substances
+the modern scientific concept of elements as fundamental substances out of

-Rather, they represent categories and concepts to which all things can
+they represent categories and concepts to which all things can be likened and

 this series of prints, historic and legendary heroes are likened to the ten stems.
 Robinson had seen only